lverweijen/littletree/README.md

 - Intuitive basic creation and modification of trees.
 - Efficient implementation of common tree operations and traversals.
   Works on trees that are 10 000 layers deep.
 - Extensible.
-Subclass `BaseNode` or `NodeMixin` if you need more freedom.
+Subclass from `BaseNode` if you need more freedom.
 - Can be imported / exported to many different formats (nested dict, rows, relations, graphviz, mermaid, newick, networkx).
 - Purely written in Python.